Deltares/hydromt/docs/getting_started/faq.rst

 Yes, that is possible.
 You just need to start enumerating the methods by adding a number to the end of the method name.
-For instance, the second time that you use the setup_config method write `setup_config2` in your configuration file, etc. Note that the actual numbers don't really matter, the sequence in which these are in the configuration file determines the sequence in which these are called.
+For instance, the second time that you use the setup_config method write `setup_config2` in your .yaml file, etc. Note that the actual numbers don't really matter, the sequence in which these are in the .yaml file determines the sequence in which these are called.

  | **Q**: How can I just write specific :ref:`model data component <model_interface>`
    (i.e.: grid, geoms, forcing, config or states) instead of the all model data when updating?

 Each model plugin implements a combined `write()` method that writes the entire model and is called by default at the end of a build or update.
-If you however add a write method (e.g. `write_grid` for a Grid model, `write_forcing`, `write_config`, etc.) to the configuration file the call to the general write method is disabled and only the selected model data attributes are written.
+If you however add a write method (e.g. `write_grid` for a Grid model, `write_forcing`, `write_config`, etc.) to the .yaml file the call to the general write method is disabled and only the selected model data attributes are written.

  | **Q**: Can I define more than one data catalog when building / updating models?